scot-taylor-ibm/compare-comply/schema.md

     - `paragraphs`: An array containing one object per paragraph, in parallel with the `section_titles` and `leading_sentences` arrays.
 Each object lists the span (beginning and end location) of the corresponding paragraph.
       - `location`: The location of the paragraph in the input document as defined by its `begin` and `end` indexes.
   - `parties`: An array that defines the parties that are identified by the service.
-    - `party`: A string value that identifies the party.
+    - `party`: A string that provides the normalized form of the party's name.
-    - `role`: A string value that identifies the role of the party.
+    - `role`: A string that identifies the role of the party.
-    - `importance`: A string value that identifies the importance of the party.
+    - `importance`: A string that identifies the importance of the party.
 Possible values include `Primary` for a primary party and `Unknown` for a non-primary party.
     - `addresses`: An array of objects that identify addresses.
       - `text`: A string that contains the address.
       - `location`: The location of the address as defined by its `begin` and `end` indexes.
     - `contacts`: An array that defines the name and role of contacts that are identified in the input document.
       - `name`: A string that lists the name of an identified contact.
       - `role`: A string that lists the role of the identified contact.
+    - `mentions`: An array of objects that identify mentions of the party.
+      - `text`: A string that lists the name of the party.
+      - `location`: The location of the mention as defined by its `begin` and `end` indexes.

 **\*Notes on tables:**
   - Row and column index values per cell are zero-based and so begin with `0`.